tomekzaw/tmsim/README.md

     }
 }).run('001011001')
 ```

-You may also customize your simulation parameters by passing additional keyword arguments.
+You may also customize this behaviour by passing additional keyword arguments.
 The machine terminates when it reaches any state from the `result_states` dictionary keys.
-Then `run` method returns dictionary value for reached state.
+If that happens, `run` method returns dictionary value for reached state.
 By default, you may use `q_y` or `True` as accepting state and `q_n` or `False` as rejecting state.
 ```python
 result_states={